 The NTP is conducted on the traditional lands of the Baiyungu, West Coastal Thalanyji and Yinikurtura People.
-DBCA recognise their traditional custodial role and continued support for turtle conservation.
+DBCA recognise their traditional custodial role and continued support for majun (turtle) conservation.
 Bujurrba nhuna majunjarri nyinggulubarndi - looking after turtles in Nyinggulu.

-Thank you to the local NTP volunteers from the Exmouth community, the external volunteers recruited nationally and internationally and the team leaders (Jenny Bowman, Elle Ebbeck and Reagan Nicholas) and communications intern (Craig Duncan).
+Thank you to the local NTP volunteers from the Exmouth community, the 12 external volunteers recruited nationally, the team leaders (Samuel Keller, Lucy Wood, Charlotte Hogan) and communications intern (Zara Handscomb).
 The program would not be able to function without the significant contribution of time, effort, passion and enthusiasm the volunteers contribute.

-A special thank you to Susie Bedford for continuing to return to Exmouth and the NTP each summer to help train new volunteers and provide guidance and support to the program.
+A special thank you to Susie Bedford for continuing to return to Exmouth and be an integral part of the NTP each summer to help train new volunteers and provide guidance and support to the program.